core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE may be deployed in a variety of settings, a few examples are given in this section.

+## Client Aliveness

+A verified OSCORE request enables the server to verify the identity of the entity who generated the message.
+However, it does not verify that the client is currently involved in the communication, since the message may be a delayed delivery of a previously generated request which now reaches the server.
+To verify the aliveness of the client the server may use the Echo option in the response to a request from the client {{I-D.ietf-core-echo-request-tag}}.

 ## Master Secret Used Once

 For settings where the Master Secret is only used during deployment, the uniqueness of AEAD nonce may be assured by persistent storage of the security context as described in this specification (see {{context-state}}).
 For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device throughout its lifetime.